Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Data reduction

 \subsection{Sources found}

-An end-to-end test of our pipeline was carried out by injecting fake sources into the raw MUSTANG2 timestreams for each cluster.
-Sources had random locations and amplitudes between 10 and 30~mJy.
-Using the same processing steps described above, we were able to recover the amplitudes and locations of all sources without bias, thus confirming the fidelity of our mapmaking.
-As a null test, our pipeline was run looking for peaks with amplitudes below $-5\sigma$ ($-7\sigma$ in the outer portions of the maps).
-No negative peaks were found so we can conclude that the vast majority of our candidate sources are real.
+An end-to-end test of our pipeline was carried out.
+Fake sources were placed in noiseless maps at random locations within $4'$ of the cluster centers.
+These maps were sampled using the telescope pointing information and the results added to the raw time streams.
+The fake sources had random amplitudes between 10 and 30~mJy.
+Using the same processing steps described above, we were able to recover the amplitudes and locations of all sources without bias, thus confirming the fidelity of our mapmaking and source finding in the high-SNR limit.
+To ensure our detection threshold was not too low, our pipeline was run looking for peaks with amplitudes below $-5\sigma$ ($-7\sigma$ in the outer portions of the maps).
+No negative peaks were found, so we can conclude that the vast majority of our candidate sources are real.
 A further null test was made by searching for sources in the noise maps.
-For the 243 clusters observed under good conditions, no positive or negative sources were found confirming the quality of this data.
+For the 243 clusters observed under good conditions, no positive or negative sources were found, confirming the quality of these data.
+Repeating these tests with values of $\sigma$ 0.2 lower resulted in multiple false detections in the noise maps and at negative values of $\sigma$.
+Using values 0.2 higher would have resulted in missing 3 sources.
+From this, we conclude that our chosen SNR cuts based on Figure~\ref{fig:noise} are close to optimal.